Countryside volunteering opportunities

 You can help to protect, restore and improve the Nottinghamshire countryside:

 - join a local wildlife group: many of our nature reserves have friends groups or Nottinghamshire Biodiversity Action Group lists opportunities across the county

-- find volunteering and shadowing opportunities with the Forestry Commission.
+- find volunteering and shadowing opportunities with Forestry England.